opentripplanner/OpenTripPlanner/docs/Configuration.md

 ```

 ## OTP Features
-Here is a list of all features witch can be toggled on/off.
+Here is a list of all features which can be toggled on/off.

 Feature | Description | Enabled by default | Sandbox
 --------|-------------|--------------------|--------